Kullback-Leibler aggregation and misspecified generalized linear models: Main results

-\end{TH1} A similar result for $\ff_{\tilde \lambda}$ where $\tilde \lambda$ is given in~\eqref{EQ:exp_weights} was obtained by~\citet{DalTsy07} for a different class of regression problem with deterministic design under the squared loss.
-For random design,~\citet{JudRigTsy08} obtained essentially the same results for the mirror averaging algorithm.
+A similar result for $\hh_{\tilde\lambda}$ where $\tilde\lambda$ are exponential weights was obtained by \citet{DalTsy07} for a different class of regression problems with deterministic design under the squared loss.
+For random design, \citet{JudRigTsy08} obtained essentially the same results for the mirror averaging algorithm.
 Also for random design, \citet{LecMen09} proposed a different estimator to solve this problem and give for the first time a bound with high probability with the optimal remainder term.
-Such a result was claimed by~\citet{Aud07} for a different estimator but comes without proof.
-Despite this recent effervescence, no bounds that hold with high probability have been derived for the deterministic design case considered here and the estimator proposed by~\citet{LecMen09} is based on a sample splitting argument that does not extend to deterministic design.
-The next theorem aims at giving such an inequality for the aggregate $\ff_{\hat \lambda}$.
+Such a result was claimed by \citet{Aud08} for a different estimator when the design is random.
+Despite this recent effervescence, no bounds that hold with high probability have been derived for the deterministic design case considered here and the estimator proposed by \citet{LecMen09} is based on a sample splitting argument that does not extend to deterministic design.
+The next theorem aims at giving such an inequality for the aggregate $\hh_{\hat\lambda}$. \begin{theorem} Assume that Condition~\ref{cond1} holds and that $(\cH,\Lambda_1^+)$ satisfies Condition~\ref{cond2}.
+Recall that $\cV=\{e_1, \ldots, e_M\}$ is the finite set formed by the $M$ vectors in the canonical basis of $\R^M$.
+Then, for any $\delta>0$, with probability $1-\delta$, the aggregate $\hh_{\hat\lambda}$ with $\hat\lambda$ defined in~(\ref{EQrhohat}) satisfies